AI Workshop: learn to build apps with AI →

 diff is a handy command.
 Suppose you have 2 files, which contain almost the same information, but you can’t find the difference between the two.

-diff will process the files and will tell you what’s the difference.
+diff will process the files and show you the differences.

 Suppose you have 2 files: dogs.txt and moredogs.txt.
 The difference is that moredogs.txt contains one more dog name:

-diff dogs.txt moredogs.txt will tell you the second file has one more line, line 3 with the line Vanille:
+diff dogs.txt moredogs.txt will show that the second file has one more line, line 3 with the line Vanille:

 If you invert the order of the files, it will tell you that the second file is missing line 3, whose content is Vanille: